 The Fresno Police Department will assign Detective Janette Olson as the full time Project Coordinator.
-Detective Olson has been an officer with the Fresno Police Department for 15 years and has been the Project Coordinator during the previous GAP Grant.
-She has attended the past GAP Grant conference and has a well-established working relationship with the local ABC Agents.
-Detective Olson has experience in conducting ABC operations.
-Captain Andrew Hall, Commander of the Traffic Bureau, will be the project director.
+Detective Olson has been an officer with the Fresno Police Department for 16 years and has been the Project Coordinator during the previous GAP Grant.
+She has attended the past GAP Grant conferences and has a well-established working relationship with the local ABC Agents.
+Detective Olson has experience conducting ABC operations and received a Significant Accomplishment Award from ABC for her efforts during the 2015-2016 GAP Grant period.
+Captain Michael Reid, Commander of the Traffic Bureau, will be the project director.
 Sergeant Dave Gibeault will monitor Detective Olson's project activities.

-The personnel assigned to assist Detective Olson in conducting operations will be various qualified officers within the department, including reserve officers if needed/available.
+The personnel assigned to assist Detective Olson with conducting operations will be various qualified officers within the department.

 Detective Olson works closely with the Consumer Protection Division of the District Attorney's Office.
-This division prosecutes alcohol related violations including and the prosecution of individuals who sell/furnish alcohol to minors.
-This division also seeks civil penalties from licensees.
+This division prosecutes alcohol related violations including the prosecution of individuals who sell/furnish alcohol to minors.
+This division also seeks civil penalties from licensees if applicable.

 Detective Olson has been working as the Fresno Police Department's ABC Liaison/Coordinator for the past fiscal year.
-The Fresno Police Department feels it is important and necessary to maintain an ongoing collaborative working relationship with the local ABC Agents.
-Officer Olson has been working with ABC Agents to monitor and investigate problems at licensed premises.
+The Fresno Police Department feels it is important and necessary to maintain an ongoing collaborative working relationship with the local ABC Agents in addition to the working relationship with the ABC GAP Agent.
+Detective Olson has been working with the local ABC Agents in monitoring and investigating problems at licensed premises to minimize and prevent the chances of them operating in a disorderly manner and further draining limited police recourses.
+Continued collaborative efforts address alcohol related issues that can contribute to urban blight and result in negative effects on the quality of life in and around neighboring communities.
 There is a need to continue this collaborative effort with enforcing ABC laws, which hold both adults and minors accountable for their alcohol related illegal activities.
 With over 1,000 licensed premises throughout the city, combined with a high volume of alcohol related calls for police service, there is a need to provide concentrated efforts towards the education, prevention and enforcement of ABC laws within the City of Fresno.